 But not goals.
-The Carolina Hurricanes could not score goals Friday against the Buffalo Sabres and goaltender Jhonas Enroth.
+The Carolina Hurricanes could not score a single goal Friday against the Buffalo Sabres and goaltender Jhonas Enroth.

-That's three straight losses for the Hurricanes (6-11-3), who now have dropped seven of the past eight.
+That's three straight losses for the Hurricanes (6-11-3), who have dropped seven of their past eight.
 After a 4-0 beating Wednesday by the Montreal Canadiens, the Canes again failed to find the back of the net.

 "Putting the puck past the goalie wasn't there but everything else was," Canes coach Paul Maurice said.
 "That was the best overall team game we've played this year, and it's a game we hope we can replicate."